This story is very familiar.

 Besides the large amount, the check also says issued by Moneygram Payment Systems (huh?) and then Drawee says BOKF, NA, Eufaula, OK.
-Seems strange right?
+It seems strange right?

 What convinced me it was a fraud was the ABA routing number.
 103100551 doesn’t match the name of the bank on the check.
 103100551 matches Bank of Oklahoma, A Division of BOKF, National Association but the check was from “Jordan Credit Union.” (look up ABA numbers here)

 BOKF is what it says under Drawee… so is the check from Jordan Credit Union or BOKF?
-But it's an official check issued by Moneygram, it says so right there!
+Oh wait, it’s an official check issued by Moneygram, it says so right there!

 But a scammer would set it up this way because of how checks are processed.